olyutorskii/DoubDabC/README.md

 ## What is DoubDabC ? ##

-* **DoubDabC** is a Java library that supports **binary integer value to decimal sequence conversion**.
+* **DoubDabC** is a Java library that supports **binary integer value to decimal sequence conversion** with alternative algorithm.

 * Yes, it will substitute implementations such as `Integer.toString(int)` and so on.